Sometimes I am able to ignore it.

 You are about to see what's on page 77.
 Starting at the 7th line.
 And you're getting 7 paragraphs, because it's dialogue.
 If it wasn't dialogue, you wouldn't be getting so lucky!

 Easy?
 Well, for you it is.
 You just have to read it.
-And it's not going to make sense at all
+And it's not going to make sense at all!

 So let me set the scene.
 It's early fall in 1946 in a living room at a farm in Wisconsin.
 Len & Antoinette are fighting about their daughter, Del, who is about to come down the stairs and make a life-changing announcement.

 "She has to get up soon, Len.
 She can't keep moping around.
+I don't want to keep doing her chores."

 "Patience, dear.
 She's suffering a great grief.
 Give her a